 The engravings on the walls tell legendary stories and myths such as the conflict between Horus and Set, the triumph of good over evil.
 In reference to the trinity of Edfu, the gorgeous paintings symbolize the journey of Horus to meet his wife Hathor, Lady of Dandarah once a year.

-Edfu Temple's legend narrates the Conflict between "Horus" and "Set", and how "Hore Bhdty" (who was represented as the winged sun disk) overcame on "Set" and his aides, and how Isis son helped him as in Osiris legend.
-The legend tells us also how a group of men who knew about the metal industry art helped him, and how Edfu's Priests and Abusers Women sang about his victories in Delta.
-Hathor the Dandaras goddess was worshiped with "Hore Bhdty", then a relationship happened between them, and he took her as a wife, after that he took "Horus Samattaway" Unified the two countries as a son to configure the Edfu Trinity Hore Bhdty, Hathor and Horus Samattaway.
+Edfu Temple's legend narrates the conflict between "Horus" and "Set" and how "Horus of Bahdet," represented as the winged sun, overcame "Set" and his aides.
+It also explains Isis’ role in Osiris legend.
+The legend states how a group of men helped Horus and how the Priests celebrated his victories.
+You will know the story of Hathor, Dandara’s goddess who married Horus.
+After that, he took "Horus Samattaway" and unified the two countries to configure the Edfu Trinity “Horus of Bahdet” to Hathor and Horus Samattaway.